4driel/basic-nn-xor/README.md

-# basic-nn-xor
-A basic feed-forward nn to approximate an xor gate.
+# A basic feed-forward nn approximating an xor gate.

 Hello all!